sylvanaar/ipop-bar/readme.txt

 ===========================
 Patch Notes

+v3.03 (from v3.02) (21st November 2008)
+- Written for Live Servers v3.0.3.9183.
+- Fixes some issues with IPopBar when using vehicles.
+- Fixes show/hide states of row2 and row3 buttons when logging in, moving actions or otherwise.

 v3.02 (from v3.01) (22th October 2008)
 - Fix possible issue with /ipopbar command generating an "Open" error.
 - Fix nil error on line 466 which only happens if you use 0 popup bars.